Hamilton: Veteran additions poised to make impact with Sabres

 The lines on Friday were:

-The Sabres will be back on the ice Saturday at 10:00.
-Due to the pandemic, none of training camp is open to the public.
+The Sabres will be back on the ice Saturday at 10 a.m.
+Due to the COVID pandemic, none of training camp is open to the public.